Tile resurfacing prevents mould, is easy to clean and dramatically improves appearance.

 Tile Resurfacing

-Tile resurfacing (also referred to as refinishing or re-glazing) transforms the appearance of old bathroom wall tiles without any of the mess and disruption associated with ripping them out and retiling.
+Tile resurfacing (aka tile refinishing, tile re-glazing) transforms the appearance of old bathroom wall tiles without any of the mess and disruption associated with ripping them out and retiling.
 In addition to minimal downtime and inconvenience, tile resurfacing is also cheaper and has the advantage of preventing grout mould.

-Tile resurfacing is a technique for repairing and resurfacing wall and floor tiles using proprietary resurfacing materials designed for bathroom wet areas.
+Tile resurfacing is a technique for repairing and resurfacing tiles using proprietary resurfacing materials designed for bathroom wet areas.
 The appearance and durability of tile resurfacing depends largely on thorough preparation and skilled application.

 The cheapest quote might save a few dollars upfront, but may never look as good or last as long.

-The procedure followed by applicators trained to use the Classic Surface system by Worldwide Refinishing Systems can be summarized as follows:
+The procedure followed by bathroom resurfacing applicators who have been trained in the correct application of Worldwide Refinishing Systems can be summarized as follows:

 1. Fix all loose tiles.

-2. Clean out and re-grout to give smooth, well-profiled grout lines.
+2. Clean out and re-grout where necessary to give smooth, well-profiled grout lines.
 Fill and sand any other holes and chips in the tile system.

 3. Remove plumbing fittings in contact with the areas to be resurfaced.